-Upon receiving a formal complaint, the CO will consider whether any action should be taken in the investigatory phase to protect the Complainant from further discrimination or retaliation, including, but not limited to, a change of work assignment or schedule for the Complainant and/or the person alleged to have engaged in the misconduct.
-In making such a determination, the CO should consult the Complainant to assess his/her agreement to the proposed action.
-If the Complainant is unwilling to consent to the proposed change, the CO may still take whatever actions s/he deems appropriate in consultation with the Educational Service Provider.
+Upon receiving a formal complaint, the CO will consider whether any action should be taken in the investigatory phase to protect the Complainant from further discrimination or retaliation, including, but not limited to, a change of work assignment or schedule for the Complainant and/or the Respondent.
+In making such a determination, the CO should consult the Complainant to assess whether the individual agrees with the proposed action.
+If the Complainant is unwilling to consent to the proposed change, the CO may still take whatever actions s/he deemed appropriate in consultation with the Educational Service Provider.

-Within two (2) business days of receiving the complaint, the CO or designee will initiate a formal investigation to determine whether the Complainant has been subjected to unlawful discrimination/retaliation.
-A School Leader will not conduct an investigation unless directed to do so by the CO.
+Within two (2) days of receiving the complaint, the CO or designee will initiate a formal investigation to determine whether the Complainant has been subjected to unlawful discrimination/retaliation.
+The School Leader will not conduct an investigation unless directed to do so by the CO.

-Simultaneously, the CO will inform the individual alleged to have engaged in the discriminatory or retaliatory conduct (hereinafter referred to as the "Respondent") that a complaint has been received.
-The Respondent will be informed about the nature of the allegations and provided with a copy of any relevant policies and/or administrative guidelines, including Policy 2260 Nondiscrimination.
-The Respondent must also be informed of the opportunity to submit a written response to the complaint within five (5) business days.
+Simultaneously, the CO will inform the Respondent that a formal complaint has been received.
+The Respondent will be informed about the nature of the allegations and provided with a copy of any relevant policies and/or administrative guidelines, including Policy 2260 - Nondiscrimination and Access to Equal Educational Opportunity.
+The Respondent must also be informed of the opportunity to submit a written response to the formal complaint within five (5) days.

-Although certain cases may require additional time, the CO or designee will attempt to complete an investigation into the allegations of discrimination/retaliation within fifteen (15) business days of receiving the formal complaint.
+Although certain cases may require additional time, the CO or designee will attempt to complete an investigation into the allegations of discrimination/retaliation within fifteen (15) days of receiving the formal complaint.
 The investigation will include:

-- A. interviews with the Complainant;

-- B. interviews with the Respondent;

-- C. interviews with any other witnesses who may reasonably be expected to have any information relevant to the allegations;

-D. consideration of any documentation or other information presented by the Complainant, Respondent, or any other witness that is reasonably believed to be relevant to the allegations.
+- A. interviews with the Complainant; - B. interviews with the Respondent; - interviews with any other witnesses who may reasonably be expected to have any information relevant to the allegations; - D. consideration of any documentation or other information presented by the Complainant, Respondent, or any other witness that is reasonably believed to be relevant to the allegations

-At the conclusion of the investigation, the CO or designee shall prepare and deliver a written report to the Educational Service Provider that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful discrimination/retaliation as provided in Board policy and State and Federal law as to whether the Complainant has been subjected to unlawful discrimination/retaliation.
-The CO's recommendations must be based upon the totality of the circumstances, including the ages and maturity levels of those involved.
+At the conclusion of the investigation, the CO/designee shall prepare and deliver a written report to the Educational Service Provider that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful discrimination/retaliation as provided in Board policy and State and Federal law as to whether the Respondent has engaged in unlawful discrimination/retaliation of the Complainant The CO's recommendations must be based upon the totality of the circumstances.
 In determining if unlawful discrimination or retaliation occurred, a preponderance of evidence standard will be used.
 The CO may consult with the Board's legal counsel before finalizing the report to the Educational Service Provider.

-Absent extenuating circumstances, within five (5) business days of receiving the report of the CO or designee, the Educational Service Provider must either issue a final decision regarding whether the charges have been substantiated or request further investigation.
-A copy of the ESP's final decision will be delivered to both the Complainant and the Respondent.
+Absent extenuating circumstances, within five (5) business days of receiving the report of the CO or designee, the Educational Service Provider must either issue a written decision regarding whether the charges have been substantiated or request further investigation.
+A copy of the Educational Service Provider's final decision will be delivered to both the Complainant and the Respondent.